micaelaneus/strength-as-ccoty/README.md

 Time stops, yet many moments pass.
 The Lion only looks at you without making a move, and slowly you realize it’s in some kind of distress.
 An irresistible urge to approach the Lion takes command of your feet.
 When you reach it, you can tell it’s in an enormous, absolutely soul-crushing amount of pain.
 You reach out to comfort it, feeling the warmth of its body in the sunlight as you caress it around the ears.
 You pick a few small burs out of its coat and feel the nubby line of an old scar under its mane.
 The Lion melts in the face of your compassion, rubbing its face into your hands for more love.

-* Pull a card for a supporting energy or practice to help you with the previous card’s challenge.
+* Pull a card for a supportive energy or practice to help you with the previous card’s challenge.

 You instinctively know that the Lion’s remedy lies within its mouth, and therefore you must open the Lion’s jaws.
 It offers no resistance as you gently work your hands over its muzzle, and it willingly cooperates by opening wider and lolling out its tongue.
 You feel its hot breath on your knuckles and its saliva over your wrist as you reach down its throat.
 You reach so deeply into its guts that you feel one of its front teeth dig into your armpit.
 At that moment, your fingers brush against something the Lion obviously should not have swallowed.
 Somehow you find a way to reach one more inch so your hand can close around the object.
 Grasp it firmly and gently tug until the Lion’s gut releases it.
 Hold on to it as you carefully maneuver your arm out from inside the Lion.